f5devcentral/access-solutions/environment/ad_api.rst

-The POST version of the user account creation API uses a JSON Body for passing user account creation data.
 The following attributes can used when creating a user account

 - username(sAMAccountName)
 - DistinguishedName